icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         mathematical operations, draw a new DFG with the lowest critical path delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3c).
     8. Determine the critical path length of the unrolled `LOOP3` with the new DFG you created in (Part 3g) in terms of compute operations.
-Assume that instructions can execute in the same cycle.
+Assume that any number of instructions can execute in the same cycle.
     9. Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower bound for `LOOP3`, again only considering the operations outlined in (Part 3c).
 (4 lines)
 4. **Refine**

     As you hopefully noticed, our model of using a DFG and counting compute operations in (Part 3d) did not estimate `Filter_horizontal` very accurately.
-We will now construct a better model by examining the assembly code of `Filter_Horizontal`.
+We will now construct a better model by examining the assembly code of `Filter_horizontal`.
 As mentioned previously, in the rest of this class, you will be working with an Ultra96 development board which has an ARM processor.
 Therefore instead of asking you to analyze x86 assembly compiled on your own PC, we are providing you with an assembly program that was compiled on the Ultra96: `Filter_O2.s`.
 The code pertaining to `Filter_horizontal` is on lines 14-50 of `Filter_O2.s`.
 To get you started analyzing, we have annotated the instructions between labels `.L2` and `.L3`.
 These are setup instructions, and are outside of any loops.
     ```{hint}
     Here are some links which can help you get up to speed with ARM Assembly.
     - [Calling Convention](https://en.wikipedia.org/wiki/Calling_convention#ARM_(A64))